deepgram-starters/nextjs-live-transcription/README.md

 These applications aim to enhance user experiences by offering efficient and intuitive interactions, reducing the need for human intervention in various tasks and services.

+## Issue Reporting

+If you have found a bug or if you have a feature request, please report them at this repository issues section.
+Please do not report security vulnerabilities on the public GitHub issue tracker.

+Check out our [KNOWN ISSUES](./KNOWN_ISSUES.md) before reporting.

 ## Demo features

 - Capture streaming audio using [Deepgram Streaming Speech to Text](https://developers.deepgram.com/docs/getting-started-with-live-streaming-audio).